 Viroqua is speckled with small city parks and graced with one major playground/picnic area/baseball field/ in beautiful Eckhart Park.
 This is where you’re sure to catch someone you know as the kids run and play in the enclosed playground.

 There is an amazingly diversified, eclectic and vibrant local economy.
 The cost of living here is still manageable.
 A three-bedroom house in good condition can still be found for $100,000.
 Try one of the many realtors in the area: Viroqua realtors list.
+Two of the local realtors who support PRWS through yellow pages ads include Bill Brooke Realty (ask about a SCRIP donation with Bill) and New Directions Real Estate.
 Many people in town are not traditional 9 to 5ers, but make a living more creatively.
 Many “cultural creatives” bring new ideas, start a business, or join others to address an opportunity.
 Some telecommute and some freelance.
 There’s a lot of construction work and some people work in the agricultural sector.
 There is business support through the Vernon Economic Development Association (VEDA), and the Viroqua Chamber-Main Street organization.
 People have home-based businesses built around crafts or products like herbs, soaps, clothing or childcare.
 Two of the biggest employers are the Vernon Memorial Healthcare and Organic Valley, the country’s largest organic cooperative of small family farms.
 Some people also commute for work to LaCrosse, 30 miles to the north, or even Madison, two hours to the south.

 Since so many in the school community come from places around the country and around the world, there is an eclectic and interesting group of people who contribute to the varied experience of life in Viroqua.
 The school affects the greater community and the greater community affects the school.
 We all work to be good neighbors.We’re raising our children together, eating together (potlucks are important in this town) and working together.
 We’ve gathered here, where the immense beauty of the land is matched by the solid integrity of its residents.
 We’ve found a small bit of paradise in southwestern Wisconsin.
 Maybe you’ll come join us!